The financial aid award package is contingent on your eligibility at the time of disbursement.

 Federal Direct Parent Loan for Undergraduate Students (PLUS)

-rate.
+Parent loans are not guaranteed.
+The parent must pass a credit check; if denied, the dependent student may borrow at the independent student level.
 A PLUS is an unsubsidized loan for a parent of a dependent student and may be used to meet “Expected Family Contribution” (EFC).
-Parents

 In order to receive a Parent Loan, the parent must apply online through the PLUS Request process and sign an electronic Master Promissory Note